securing/midsummer/04_Boruta/README.md

 When processing object-like user input (like in the example above) always assign only specific properties and not the whole object (in our case, the only copied property from the input object should be `name`).

-There are multiple libraries available to make handling user input a breeze, for example, [Zod](https://zod.dev/), my personal go-to library for projects in Javascript.
+There are multiple libraries available to make handling user input a breeze, for example, [Zod](https://zod.dev/), my personal go-to library for projects in JavaScript.

 ## Tasks